Kellie Pickler: 2008–10: Kellie Pickler

 Pickler accompanied Swift on the first leg of her Fearless Tour 2009.
 In June, she launched her first ever headline concert tour in promotion of her self-titled album.
 On October 8, it was announced that Pickler would be part of the second leg of Fearless Tour.
 "Didn't You Know How Much I Loved You", a re-recording from Pickler's first album Small Town Girl, was released as the album's third single on August 30, 2009.
-The song debuted at number 55 on the U.S. Billboard Hot Country Songs chart, and became her fifth Top 20 hit, peaking at number fourteen in February 2010.
+The song debuted at number 55 on the U.S. Billboard Hot Country Songs chart, and became her fifth top 20 hit, peaking at number fourteen in February 2010.
 On October 26, Pickler won the title of Country Weekly's poll of most beautiful woman in country music for the second year in a row.
 Reba McEntire and Carrie Underwood were the second and third places, respectively.
 "Makin' Me Fall in Love Again" was released as the album's fourth single on April 19, 2010.
 It debuted at number 53 and peaked at number 30.

 2011–12: 100 Proof

 It was announced that Pickler's third album would be produced by Frank Liddell, known for producing country artist Miranda Lambert's albums.
 "Tough" was released on June 13, 2011, as the lead-off single to Pickler's third album, 100 Proof, which was released on January 24, 2012.
 The album debuted at number seven on the Billboard 200 and at number two on the Top Country Albums chart.
 "Tough" reached a peak of number 30 on the Hot Country Songs chart, while the album's title track, which was released as the second single in April 2012, peaked at number 50 on the same chart.

-On June 27, 2012, ABC News Radio reported that Pickler parted ways with Sony Nashville.
+On June 27, 2012, ABC News Radio reported that Pickler parted ways with Sony Music Nashville.
 Pickler's manager told ABC News Radio, "Kellie's contract with Sony came to an end and they mutually decided not to renew it".

 On July 10, 2012, she sang "God Bless America" during the seventh inning stretch at the 2012 Major League Baseball All-Star Game.

 On October 8, 2012, CMT reported Pickler had signed with the independent record label Black River Entertainment.